Joe Dolce

-Joseph Dolce (/ˈdoʊltʃeɪ/, originally /ˈdoʊlts/; born October 13, 1947) is an American-Australian singer, songwriter, poet and essayist.
+Joseph Dolce (/ˈdoʊltʃeɪ/, originally /ˈdoʊlts/; born October 13, 1947) is an American and Australian singer, songwriter, poet and essayist.

-Dolce achieved international recognition with his multi-million-selling novelty song, "Shaddap You Face", released worldwide under the name of his one-man show, Joe Dolce Music Theatre, in 1980–1981.
+Dolce achieved international recognition with his multi-million-selling novelty song "Shaddap You Face", released worldwide under the name of his one-man show, Joe Dolce Music Theatre, in 1980–1981.
 The single reached number one in 15 countries.
 It has sold more than 450,000 copies in Australia and continues to be the most successful Australian-produced single worldwide, selling an estimated six million copies.
-It reached No. 1 on the Australian Kent Music Report Singles Chart for eight weeks from November 1980.
+It reached No. 1 on the Australian Kent Music Report singles chart for eight weeks from November 1980.

 Life and career

 1947–1977: Early years

 Dolce was born in 1947 in Painesville, Ohio, the eldest of three children to Italian-American parents.
 He graduated from Thomas W. Harvey High School in 1965.
 During his senior year, he played the lead role of Mascarille in Molière's Les Précieuses Ridicules for a production staged by the French Club of Lake Erie College, which was his first time on stage, acting and singing an impromptu song he created from the script.
 The play was well received and his performance was noted by director Jake Rufli, who later invited him to be part of his production of Jean Anouilh's Eurydice.

 His co-star in Les Précieuses Ridicules was a sophomore on a creative writing scholarship at Lake Erie College, Carol Dunlop, who introduced him to folk music, poetry and the writings of William Faulkner and Ernest Hemingway.
 Dunlop later married the Argentine novelist Julio Cortázar.
 Dolce attended Ohio University, majoring in architecture, from 1965 to 1967 before deciding to become a professional musician.

-While attending college at Ohio University, in Athens, Ohio, he formed various bands including Headstone Circus, with Jonathan Edwards who subsequently went on as a solo artist to have a charting hit song in the US ("Sunshine").
-Edwards subsequently recorded five Dolce songs including, "Athens County", "Rollin' Along", "King of Hearts", "The Ballad of Upsy Daisy" and "My Home Ain't in the Hall of Fame", the latter song becoming an alt country classic, also recorded by Robert Earl Keen, Rosalie Sorrels, JD Crowe & the New South and many others.
+While attending college at Ohio University in Athens, Ohio, he formed various bands including Headstone Circus, with Jonathan Edwards who subsequently went on as a solo artist to have a charting hit song in the US ("Sunshine").
+Edwards subsequently recorded five Dolce songs including "Athens County", "Rollin' Along", "King of Hearts", "The Ballad of Upsy Daisy" and "My Home Ain't in the Hall of Fame", the latter song becoming an alt-country classic also recorded by Robert Earl Keen, Rosalie Sorrels, J. D. Crowe & the New South and many others.